thkodin/MsgCypher/README.md

-# learning-django
+# Learning Django
-A simpole calculator app with the API.
-Personal skill development :)
+A simple calculator app with the API for personal skill development :smile: